Purpose:

-To highlight authoritarian threats to democracy and recommend lawful, practical actions to protect freedom and democratic norms in the United States.
+My purpose in writing this article is to highlight authoritarian threats to our democracy and recommend lawful, practical actions to protect freedom and democratic norms in the United States.

 Free and fair elections